 - Does your mobile site work well?

 Most people develop blind spots if they work a lot on their site.
 You should, therefore, take the opportunity to ask people to evaluate your site, whenever you can!
 Try to get people from your target group to test your site and ask them if it worked as they expected it to.
-You can also use questionnaires on your site, or, if you don’t want to bother them too much, use an exit intent question and ask them why they’re leaving your site.
+You can also research your audience by using questionnaires on your site, or, if you don’t want to bother them too much, use an exit intent question and ask them why they’re leaving your site.
 Another option is to do some A/B testing to find out which design of your page gives the best results.
 In this beginner’s guide to user research, you’ll find a whole lot of ideas!

 So, no excuses anymore.
 Start working on the UX of your site, and you might boost your rankings too!